 The Company's policy is to maintain cash with reputable financial institutions or in retainers with trusted vendors.
 The Company has at times had cash balances at financial institutions in excess of the Federal Deposit Insurance Corporation (FDIC) Insurance Limit of \$250,000, but has not experienced any losses to date as a result.
-As of March 31, 2022, the Company's bank operating account balances did not exceed the FDIC Insurance Limit.
+As of March 31, 2023, the Company's bank operating account balances exceeds the FDIC Insurance Limit of \$250,000 by \$916,569.